-As a figure synonymous with techno-electronica, Simon Slieker has been around the traps of the underground scene of Melbourne since the mid 90s and has long been respected as playing an integral role within it.
+A figure synonymous with Australian techno-electronica, Simon Slieker has been around the traps of the underground scene of Melbourne since the mid 90s and has long been respected as playing an integral role within it.
 He is co-owner/manager of Machine Label and Machine Club.

 Since his first appearances at Flow & Global Village in 1994 he has developed a reputation for output that pushes boundaries and exists at the fringes of bellowing bass lines, brooding melodies and tribal drums.
 With Slieker you get classic turntable dj'ing; blended vinyl cuts interweaving across an extended music horizon.
 Less concerned with being labelled as a particular genre, Slieker’s fascination with music has helped him forge a sound that is insistent and charged, yet sensitive enough to excite beyond the standard 4x4.

 The strength of Slieker’s career can be measured in the projects he has been involved in.
 Significant residencies: 10 years with Machine (current), 11 years with Technoir (current), 8 years with Teriyaki Anarki Saki, and then a litany of club nights: Centriphugal, Revolver, Dance Hall, Deep 11, Escape, Abode, Circus, the infamous Every Picture Tells a Story parties.
 Event production entities: Machine, Yeah Fuck Yeah, Sucker Punch, Monotremes, Clean, When the Smoke Clears and the current Dharma & Simon Presents.
 Festivals: Rainbow Serpent, Earthcore, Burning Seed, Maitreya, Esoteric, Earthfreq, Gatecrasher, Two Tribes, Hardware, Falls Fest, Pyramid Rock, Meredith, Folk Rhythm & Life and the list goes on.